Duet3D/RRF-machine-config-files/DBotCoreXY/x0r-wifi-RRF3/README.md

-This is a RepRapFirmware V3 compatible config and macro set for a CoreXY (DBot) printer.
+This is a RepRapFirmware V3 compatible config and macro set for a CoreXY (DBot) printer running a DuetWiFi.
 (3.1.1 tested)

 Printer features:
 - CoreXY